blackbaud/skyux1/js/sky/src/fileattachments/docs/demo.md

 ### File item settings ###
 - `bb-file-item` &mdash; Displays summary information about files that users attach to forms.
 By default, the directive displays file names, delete buttons, and fields for names and tags.
 For files from local drives, it also displays file sizes and thumbnails.
 - `bb-file-item-delete` &mdash; Specifies a function to call when users click the delete button for an item.
 The deleted item is passed to the function.

+### File single settings ###
+- `bb-file-single` &mdash; Provides an element for users to click to select a single file from local drives or to use as a drop zone to drag and drop a file.
+    - `bb-file-single-item` &mdash; Specifies a [JavaScript File object](https://developer.mozilla.org/en-US/docs/Web/API/File) that will be bond as the single item.
+    - `bb-file-single-accept` &mdash; *(Optional.)* Provides a comma-delimited string literal of MIME types that users can drop or select (`bb-file-single-accept="fileAttachmentDemo.validFileTypes"` or `bb-file-single-accept="'image/png'"`).
+By default, any type of file is allowed.
+    - `bb-file-single-min-size` &mdash; *(Optional.)* Specifies the minimum size in bytes for valid files.
+    - `bb-file-single-max-size` &mdash; *(Optional.)* Specifies the maximum size in bytes for valid files.
+    - `bb-file-single-change` &mdash; *(Optional.)* Specifies a function to be be called when users attach files.
+The function accepts two parameters:
+        - `file` &mdash; A single valid file that a user attaches.
+The item is a [JavaScript File object](https://developer.mozilla.org/en-US/docs/Web/API/File).
+        - `rejectedFiles` &mdash; An array of invalid files that do not meet file type or size requirements.
+    - `bb-file-single-link-action` &mdash; *(Optional.)* Indicates whether to allow for users to click the name of the file to perform a given action.
+    - `bb-file-single-validate-fn` &mdash; *(Optional.)* Provides a custom validation function (`bb-file-single-accept="fileAttachmentDemo.validate($file)"`).
+By default, any type of file is allowed.
+    - `bb-file-single-remove` &mdash; Specifies a function to call when users click the remove button for the item.
+The removed item is passed to the function.
+    - `bb-file-single-id` &mdash; Specifies the `id` attribute to place onto the internal input element.
+The `name` attribute is set to the same value.
+    - `bb-file-single-error` &mdash; Specifies an expression that makes the placeholder text red when the expression evaluates to `true`.